BauplanLabs/eudoxia/README.md

 eudoxia run mysim.toml -w workload.csv
 ```

-Each operator contains one or more **segments**, which execute sequentially and represent different stages of an operator's work.
-Random workload generation supports multiple segments via `num_segs`, but traces currently enforce a 1:1 mapping between operators and segments.

-Segments define resource usage independently for CPU and memory.
-The `cpu_io_ratio` parameter (0 to 1) controls the mix during random generation: higher values produce segments with longer CPU times and lower memory usage; lower values produce shorter CPU times with higher memory.

-**Memory** follows one of two patterns.
-If `memory_gb` is set, the segment uses that fixed amount from the start.
-Otherwise, memory grows linearly as data is read from storage, peaking at `storage_read_gb`.
-The latter pattern can trigger out-of-memory failures partway through execution if the container's memory limit is exceeded.

-**CPU time** is determined by `baseline_cpu_seconds`, which specifies how long a segment takes on a single core.
-The `cpu_scaling` function determines how runtime decreases with more cores.
-For example, `const` provides no parallelism benefit; `linear3` gives linear speedup up to 3 cores then remains flat; `sqrt` provides diminishing returns proportional to the square root of core count.

 ## Executor

 The executor manages all physical resources and runs containers, typically representing a cluster.
 An executor manages one or more resource pools, each configured with `cpus_per_pool` CPUs and `ram_gb_per_pool` GB of memory.
 A resource pool is analogous to a machine: a container must run entirely within a single pool and cannot span multiple pools.

-A **container** is an allocation of CPU and memory that executes one or more operators.
+A **container** is an allocation of CPU and memory that executes one or more operators from the same pipeline.
+When a container has multiple operators, they run sequentially in DAG order; an operator cannot start until its parents have completed.
 The scheduler specifies the resources and operators for each container; the executor tracks memory usage tick by tick and reports completions and failures.
 If memory usage exceeds the container's allocation, an out-of-memory (OOM) error occurs and the container fails.

 Containers can be **suspended** to free resources for higher priority work, but only between operator boundaries (not mid-operator).
-Suspension requires writing current state to disk, which takes time proportional to memory usage.
+Suspension requires writing current state to disk, which takes time proportional to allocated RAM.
 Suspended operators return to pending state and can be reassigned later.

 ## Scheduler